 Encourage Parents to Dream Biblical Dreams for their Kids

-I sometimes ask groups of parents what their greatest prayer for their teenager is by the time they graduate from high school.
+I sometimes ask groups of parents what their greatest prayer for their teenager is by the time they graduate.
 Most Christian parents say they want their son or daughter to have a lifelong faith in Christ.
 Of course, that’s a good and biblical prayer.
 Unfortunately, this dream often falls prey to the same crooked lines mentioned earlier.
 Short-term goals can easily overtake and distract from the long-term dreams parents have for their kids.
 As a youth pastor, it’s important to give parents space to wrestle with this temptation without heaping guilt onto their shoulders.

-Giving parents some case studies to discuss together can help them think through some likely scenarios before they happen, and it will equip them to lead their kids in alignment with their prayers for lifelong faith.
+Giving parents some case studies to discuss together can help them think through some likely scenarios before they happen.
+It will equip them to lead their kids in alignment with their prayers for lifelong faith.
 Will students sacrifice their starting roster spot because they chose to attend a youth retreat instead?
 When students are ridiculed for their faith or lose a friend or receive a bad grade on a paper because it reflects a biblical worldview, how should we respond?
 Do we help students endure with grace and humility, or do we teach them to fight for their freedoms?
 Of course these situations are often more complicated and nuanced than can be represented here, but everything can become a discipleship moment with teenagers.
 Are we encouraging parents to dream biblical dreams for their kids, or are we content so long as they bring their kids to our programs?

 Let them Lead.
 Let them Fail.